 And here is the course material taught in an 8th Grade History Class at Kennedy where students read Stamped by Ibram Kendi from Aug ’20 to Mar ’21 and supplement with Facing History.
 As a reminder, Ibram Kendi promotes very controversial CRT ideologies and believes all capitalists are racists and that racism can only be solved with more racism.
 This teacher is not only supplementing with divisive material in lieu of the prescribed US History curriculum, but she is also using a pedagogically unsound approach as Ibram Kendi himself does not believe his own materials to be age-appropriate for K-8.

-As a reminder, here is a link to the materials taught in a 3rd Grade Meyerholz Math Class where they deconstructed race and privilege and Asian kids (White-adjacent) were effectively told that they were opressors.
+As a reminder, here is a link to the materials taught in a 3rd Grade Meyerholz Math Class where they deconstructed race and privilege and Asian kids (White-adjacent) were effectively told that they were oppressors.
 Here is a good write-up on this incident as well.
+Also note that although this incident was reported in January ’21, it occurred in Nov ’20 and at Miller as well as Meyerholz per email uncovered from a Public Records Act Request.

 Not CRT per se but an egregious example of where a teacher introduced supplemental materials without gathering parental consent.
 See here for sex education materials taught in a 4th-grade class at West Valley Elementary School.
 Sex education is usually taught in the 7th grade and requires parental opt-in/out per law.
 This lesson plan culminated with the teacher asking children to “explore their sexuality.”